About Family Therapy

 What is Family Therapy?

-Family therapists can see children and adults on their own, or with other family members.
+Family therapists can see couples as well as children and adults on their own, or with other family members or other significant people in the person’s life.
 Sometimes they offer a mixture of individual and family appointments, if they think that will be useful.
-Family therapists can also work with couples.”
-AFT’s leaflet “What is Family Therapy”

 For more information on Family Therapy please refer to the Association of Family Therapy & Systemic Practice website.